allegro/blog/_posts/2021-10-22-async_programming_python.md

 We learned that asynchronous approach results in an efficient application, but also has some drawbacks.
 For starters, your code does not reflect your program logic directly.
-Instead, you have to manually control the flow, maintain state and pass requests' context around which is cumbersome and error prone.
+Instead, you have to manually control the flow, maintain state and pass requests’ context around which is cumbersome and error prone.

 Your application business logic is hidden under implementation details and the architecture of your solution is determined by the way you decided to deal with